Development of apps for iOS And Android

-Two main platforms that cover 99% of all modern smartphone or tablet markets are iOS (iPhone, iPad) and Android (Samsung, HTC, LG, Sony Xperia, Lenovo, Google Pixel and other devices).
-Other platforms like Windows Phone, Symbian, BlackBerry should be considered wisely in terms of value-for- money of your investment, owing to the comparably lower share of the market these platforms enjoy.
+Two main platforms that cover 99% of all modern smartphone or tablet markets are iOS (iPhone, iPad) and Android (Samsung, HTC, LG, Sony Xperia, Lenovo, Google Pixel, and other devices).
+Other platforms like Windows Phone, Symbian, and BlackBerry should be considered wisely in terms of value-for- money of your investment, owing to the comparably lower share of the market held by these systems.

 2. Would your mobile app be used only on smartphones, or also on tablet devices?

 Smartphone and tablet devices have different screen sizes and, due to this, an app that’s being developed requires separate design layouts for smartphones and tablets, respectively, in order to look good on different devices.
-The best approach to answering this question is to collect the data which would give you an overview of your target audience, and what the dominant devices are that the target audience uses.
+The best approach to answering this question is to collect the data which would give you an overview of your target audience, and what are the dominant devices in that audience.

 3. Would your mobile app have only portrait or also a landscape screen layout?
-Should it respond on a rotating device screen?
+Should it respond to a rotating device screen?